 5. Vladimir Tarasenko, RW, St. Louis Blues

 – St. Louis is poised for a deep playoff run, so it might be surprising to see a rookie get much playing time.
-But despite St. Louis’ defensive and goaltending prowess, it does lack a consistent offensive threat (no Blue had more than 54 points last year), and it could fill that void with the talented winger from Russia.
+But despite St. Louis’ defensive and goaltending prowess, they do lack a consistent offensive threat (no Blue had more than 54 points last year), and they could fill that void with the talented winger from Russia, Vladimir Tarasenko.
 The 16th pick in the 2010 draft, Tarasenko has been playing in Russia’s top league, the KHL, since he was 16, highlighted by his 2010-11 season when he netted 38 points in 39 games.
 Now 21, Tarasenko is ready to take his game to North America, and should be more than up to the task.

 4. Chris Kreider, C/LW, New York Rangers